-During Baselworld 2011 the German watchmaker has presented a number of watches, all of them beautiful in their own way.
+During Baselworld 2011, the German watchmaker has presented a number of watches, all of them beautiful in their own way.
 But one of the most interesting (at least, to yours truly) timekeepers that were exhibited in Basel, was the gorgeous Glashutte Original Senator Navigator WorldView (Ref.
 39-47-07-07-04) automatic GMT watch that tries to monetize general public’s growing interest to all kinds of “pilot’s” watches.
 Surprisingly affordable (like, affordable for a brand that often offers three-handers in stainless steel for a price of an 18-carat gold Longines chronograph) yet smart, the watch combines a deliberately vintage dial with a high-grade in-house caliber.

 Delivered in a satin-finished stainless steel case, featuring traditional diamond-shaped hands and oversized luminous Arabic numerals, this is a perfect remake of an aviator’s watch from 1920s-1930s!

 Well, to be frank, the diamond-shaped hands arrived to pilot’s watch fairy recently, but that doesn’t really spoil the picture, since this is not a re-issue.

 The choice of the layout offers unrivaled legibility and if you are into this sort of style, you should definitely consider giving this watch a go.